 If you are planning a photography workshop, you may need a commercial use authorization.
 See the commercial use authorization page for more information.

 Commercial Use Authorization Permits

 Any commercial, noncommercial, or nonprofit groups operating in the park or using park resources must have a commercial use authorization (CUA) permit if their activities result in monetary gain for any individual, organization, or corporation.
 If the amount of money collected from all members of the group exceeds the actual expenses of the trip, the trip is classified as CUA.
 This includes educational institutions.
 A CUA is issued for a period of one year.
-Upon review of the permittee’s annual report for compliance, a CUA can be renewed.
+Upon review of the permittee’;s can be renewed.

-For more information on permits contact us by email:
+For more information on permits contact us by CUA:

 Applications for special use permits must be received no later than 30 days in advance to allow for processing comments and compliance review.
 Applications received less than 30 days in advance may be denied.
 First amendment rights applications must be received five days in advance to allow processing comments and compliance review.
 Applications for large group activities that occur within the park should be submitted at least 6 months in advance to allow for processing, comments, compliance, and authorization to advertise the event.

 Once a permit has been approved and issued, most park entrance fees are not waived for the pinn and participants.
 Upon arrival to Pinnacles, entrance fees will be collected in accordance with federal recreational fee guidelines, including the use of an individual’s Federal Recreation Passes.
 Carpooling is always encouraged.
 Commercial Use Authorization Permit entrance fees are covered for their staff only by the $200.00 annual administrative fee.